-She had rolled down both windows, not just the driver side, possibly indicating the stuffiness inside her vehicle, something you wouldn't do if you felt under any threat at this point in time, been approached by persons unknown or your vehicle hadn't started.
-It obviously makes logical sense to roll your windows down before starting the vehicle to pull away.
+She had rolled down both windows - not just the driver side - possibly indicating the stuffiness inside her vehicle and likely something you wouldn't do if you felt under any threat at this point in time.
+It obviously makes sense to roll your windows down before starting the vehicle and exiting Terracina Drive.

-The detectives stated that after the murder 'drops of dried blood leading from the body to Terracina Drive indicated that the murderer had walked back to the street following the slaying.'
-Back to their accomplice, back to their car, or possibly both?
-During the reenactment two weeks later students recalled a 1947-1952 Studebaker with "light-colored oxidized paint", parked just south of Terracina Drive at 7.00 pm, that failed to show.
-Was this our killer/s vehicle, parked just out of sight from Terracina Drive.
+The detectives stated that after the murder "drops of dried blood leading from the body to Terracina Drive indicated that the murderer had walked back to the street following the slaying".
+This likely indicated that the murderer walked back to their accomplice, back to their car, or possibly both?
+During the reenactment two weeks later, students recalled a 1947-1952 Studebaker with "light-colored oxidized paint" parked just south of Terracina Drive at 7:00 pm on the night of the murder, that failed to show.
+Was this our killer/s vehicle parked just out of sight from Terracina Drive?

-Secondly, what was the exact time Cheri Jo Bates arrived back at her Volkswagen Beetle on Terracina Drive.
-Does the weather give us a clue.
-The sun set at approximately 6.15 pm that evening on Riverside, it was the first day of Daylight Savings, and the daytime temperature hit 88 degrees Fahrenheit.
-Was the fact that Cheri Jo Bates rolled both windows, as opposed to just the driver side window, indicative of the temperature inside her vehicle when she returned, and that she had arrived back earlier rather than later on October 30th 1966, or had she rolled down both windows to speak to her approaching 'good Samaritans'.
-Cheri Jo Bates may have been forced from her vehicle by a single assailant, at any point from 7.30 pm onward, and led towards the alleyway where she was ultimately stabbed.
+Secondly, what was the exact time Cheri Jo Bates arrived back at her Volkswagen Beetle on Terracina Drive?
+Does the weather give us a clue?
+The sun set at approximately 5:00 pm that afternoon in Riverside, it was the first day of Daylight Savings, and the daytime temperature hit 88 degrees Fahrenheit.
+Was the fact that Cheri Jo Bates rolled both windows as opposed to just the driver side window, indicative of the temperature inside her vehicle when she returned, and that she had arrived back earlier rather than later on October 30th 1966, or had she rolled down both windows to speak to her approaching 'good Samaritans'?
+Cheri Jo Bates may have been forced from her vehicle by a single assailant at any point from 7:30 pm onward, and led towards the alleyway where she was ultimately stabbed.
 The state her vehicle was found the following day by police tells a story.
-A story of a young girl who was specifically targeted by her killer/s, the ripples of which are still being felt 51 years later.
+A story of a young girl who was specifically targeted by her killer/s - the ripples of which are still being felt 51 years later.